Xuzhou Medical University: History

 The university was established in 1958 as Xuzhou branch, Nanjing Medical College initially.
 In 1959, Xinhailian Medical Academy was merged into the branch, which was independent and renamed Xuzhou Medical College in the next year.
 In 2000, Xuzhou Health Vocational School was merged into the college.
-With the approval of Ministry of Education, the college was formally renamed Xuzhou Medical University in 2016..
+With the approval of Ministry of Education, the college was formally renamed Xuzhou Medical University in 2016.

 Academics

-The university has good a reputation for its anesthesiology education as one of the medical colleges to establish independent department of anesthesiology first in 1987.
+The university has a good reputation for its anesthesiology education as one of the medical colleges to establish independent department of anesthesiology first in 1987.